OpenAiTx/OpenAiTx/projects/haykgrigo3/TimeCapsuleLLM/README-en.md

 # Expected outcomes

-Hopefully when finished, this model will not know modern concepts and will not be able to reason beyond what it's been trained on.
-It shouldn’t recognize modern concepts/vocab and I hope it doesn't hallucinate modern knowledge.
+Hopefully, when finished, this model will not know modern concepts and will not be able to reason beyond what it's been trained on.
+It shouldn't recognize modern concepts/vocab and I hope it doesn't hallucinate modern knowledge.

 # Progress Updates